-And what they have is a lot—tanker after tanker of milk from the finest organic, pasture-raised cows.
-As Bert puts it, a lot of this butter-making magic springs from “well-fed cows” and a huge focus on farm practices that lead to great milk quality, like grazing fresh, green grass, organic farming practices, and tons of time spent outside.
+And what they have is a lot — tanker after tanker of milk from the finest organic, pasture-raised cows.
+As Leis put it, a lot of this butter-making magic springs from “well-fed cows” and a huge focus on organic farming practices that lead to great milk quality, like grazing fresh, green grass and tons of time spent outside.

 The time was right for a big step.

 Watch the mesmerizing wonders of butter making in this video:

 Cooperation and Community